wpswings/upsell-order-bump-offer-for-woocommerce/README.txt

 9. Order Bump Listing
 10. Global Settings
 11. Order with accepted Order Bump
-12. Order Bump - Behavioral Analytics: Check the performance of each Order Bump
+12. Behavioral Analytics: Check the performance of each Order Bump
-13. Order Bump - Sales Report by date: Check Order Bump sales for a set time period
+13. Sales Report by date: Check Order Bump sales for a set time

 == Frequently Asked Questions ==

 = Can I add more templates as per my website design? = Yes, you can add more than one template with different designs and colors.
 In the free version, we have provided two free templates and in the premium version more than 8+ templates have been added, and more are coming soon.
-If you want to make or build your own template with us, you can connect to our support team as template designs convert your sale
+If you want to make or build your template with us, you can connect to our support team as template designs convert your sale

 = What is Offer Appearance? =
 In the offer appearance of order bump you can show offers in two types, one is simple to offer in a static format and the other is in the form of a pop-up.
 Whatever suits your users you can use as per need.
 This Simple Offer feature is only available in the premium version of the plugin